treesess/STEAMRELAY/showcase/250927 dummy battery - LR44 SR44/readme.md

-this was stupid. read this as lession learnt maybe.
+this was stupid. read this as lesson learnt maybe.

 i was just tired of button batteries and wanted to make some dummy ones to use DC power supply. for the dial gauges.